agritsik/awesome-topics/java.md

+## Basics
+### JVM
+- **JIT** - the class files (which are compiled from Java source code) are further compiled at runtime, and they can be turned into very highly optimized machine code.
+This optimized code runs extremely fast.
+- Java HotSpot VM automatically monitors which methods are being executed.
+Once a method has become eligible (e.g. called often), it is scheduled for compilation into machine code, and it is then known as a *hot method*.
+The compilation into machine code happens on a separate JVM thread and will not interrupt the execution of the program.
+- **JIT Compilation Techniques and Modes** - [oracle](http://www.oracle.com/technetwork/articles/java/architect-evans-pt1-2266278.html)
+- **Heap vs Stack** - All local variables (including method arguments) go on the stack; objects and all their fields are stored in the heap.
+Each Thread in Java has his own stack
+- **Heap under the hood** - Young Generation (Eden, Survivors Spaces) :heavy_plus_sign: Old Generation :heavy_plus_sign: PermGen (Metaspace since java8)

+### Exceptions
+- **Exceptions hierarchy** - Throwable -> Error :heavy_plus_sign: Throwable -> Exception -> RunTimeException
+- Checked vs Unchecked
+- try-with-resources and `AutoCloseable`

 ## OOP
 ### Encapsulation & Methods
 - Java offers four choices of access modifer: Public, Protected, Default (Package Private), Private